Dún Laoghaire Harbour: Description

 The piers of the harbour differ in length, with the west pier approximately 1.55 km long, and the east pier approximately 1.3 km long.
 They enclose an area of 250 acres with the harbour entrance being 232 m across.
 The glacis on the outer faces of the piers were designed to have a slope of 1 in 5 except for the lowest part increasing to 1 in 1 or 1 in two.
-The top of the pier had a width approaching two roadways, and this led to the width at the bottom on the seafloor being up to 80 m.
+The top of the pier had a width approaching two roadways, and this led to the width at the bottom of the seafloor being up to 80 m.

 The harbour is divided into four major inner harbours by various piers and breakwaters.
 In the south west corner the Old Harbour (sometimes termed the inner Coal Harbour) is enclosed by the Old Pier constructed in 1767.
 The Old Harbour incorporates tidal public slipway.
 The exit from the Old Harbour leads to the Coal Harbour, bounded by the Traders Wharf which possesses a non-tidal public slipway.
 The Coal Harbour leads past the Marina Harbour which was created around 2001 together with the Western Breakwater and Eastern Breakwater to protect smaller boats.
 The Main Harbour covers the sweep from the Northern and Eastern breakwaters which mark a broadly North north east direction road past the harbour entrance and including all of the eastern part of the Harbour including St. Michael's Pier and Carlisle Pier and the five ship berths.

 Since 3 October 2018 the management and operation of the harbour has transferred to Dún Laoghaire–Rathdown County Council from the Dún Laoghaire Harbour Company.
 Almost 200 years of a Holyhead to Dún Laoghaire passenger ferry service ended in 2014 when Stena consolidated all its services on Dublin Port.
-The port does accommodate passenger cruise ships with seven visits scheduled for 2019 though two are too large for the harbour and are required to moor outside and be serviced by tender.
+The port does accommodate passenger cruise ships although larger vessels are required to moor outside of the harbour and be serviced by tender.